 The Counselors Personality and Style

+One study indicates that counseling does help those that seek it out (Hoglend, 1999).
+Bachelor et al. (2007) implies that a person with many clinical manifestations may have not as much skill to engage and work productively with the therapist.
+Overall, it appears that collaboration, motivation, personality characteristics, active engagement in the treatment tasks and the development of the relationship all have a direct association with a successful outcome.
 However, all clients deserve the therapist’s time, energy, caring and respect.
 Every client deserves to have these conditions even if the client is carried into the office “kicking and screaming”.
-Clients should find a safe, private, environment and a caring human being who will listen without judgment, without an air of superiority.
+Clients should find a safe, private, environment and a caring human being who will listen without judgment and without an air of superiority.
 Find a counselor who strives to understand in a holistic fashion and from your point of view.

 During the first few sessions, the client and the therapist are developing rapport and are preparing for the work that it takes to make changes.
 In order to make a permanent change it involves a healthy relationship with the therapist and this takes time.
 People who do not understand this will typically leave quickly and say: “I went to therapy, and it didn’t work”.
 They were seeking and wanting advice, not therapy and they misunderstand the concepts and principles of therapy.
 This explains why the same problem may pop up throughout someone’s life.
 Therapy is about the relationship and working through the core problem with a kind, caring, competent professional, in hopes that the same problem will not re-surface at later date in time.